Tonyaradzwa/GitLab-Personal/answers.md

 git checkout top_ten
 git merge test
 ```
+Answer: asks for a commit message explaining why we are trying to merge
+an upstream into a topic branch.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?